-On this day we had both low water AND solid bridges to get across.
-The first bridge which crosses the East Branch of the Neversink is a wide solid structure with handrails and structural supports made with steel I-beams.
+On this day, we had both low water AND solid bridges to get across.
+The first bridge, which crosses the East Branch of the Neversink, is a wide solid structure with handrails and structural supports made with steel I-beams.
 That’s right, steel.
-The second which crosses Deer Shanty Brook is a bit different.
-Let’s say, more backcountry.
-Two logs with hewn walking surface, a cable “handrail” and a 10 foot drop.
+The second, which crosses Deer Shanty Brook, is a bit different.
+Let’s say more backcountry—two logs with a hewn walking surface, a cable “handrail,” and a 10-foot drop.

 The Mishap on the Peekamoose – Table Trail

 up to find the next trail marker.
-I know what you’re thinking, “he fell off the bridge”.
+I know what you’re thinking, “he fell off the bridge.”
 I wish.
-You see at the end of this bridge the logs spilt like a Y, leaving a.
+You see, at the end of this bridge, the logs spilt like a Y, leaving a gap.

-As I neared the end of the bridge I looked up and stepped, I placed my foot and nothing, no bridge, only air.
-I fell through the Y gap which left me straddling the log like a cowboy riding a horse at a rodeo.
-Yup, it hurt lots if you get my drift… The reason I say rodeo is that I was still holding onto the cable while trying not to swing of the bridge.
-The problem was that from the fall, my thigh was wedged into the Y gap and I was not going anywhere.
-As I “swung” I twisted and severely contused my leg.
+As I neared the end of the bridge, I looked up and stepped, and I placed my foot and nothing, no bridge, only air.
+I fell through the Y gap, which left me straddling the log like a cowboy riding a horse at a rodeo.
+Yup, it hurt lots if you get my drift… The reason I say rodeo is that I was still holding onto the cable while trying not to swing off the bridge.
+The problem was that my thigh was wedged into the Y gap from the fall, and I was not going anywhere.
+As I “swung,” I twisted and severely contused my leg.

-Needless to say our hike was over and we made the 1.25 mile limp out back to the trailhead and I spent the next week sheepishly gimping about.
+Our hike was over, and we made the 1.25 mile limp out back to the trailhead, and I spent the next week sheepishly gimping around.
 The moral of the story; keep your eye on the trail markers, but not while on the bridge.

 See you on the trail (but not while on that bridge)